awvalenti/bauhinia/coronata/README.md

 If you use Eclipse, sometimes the Maven plugin is unable to download JAR files properly from JitPack.
 If that happens, please try running ```mvn install``` from the command line and then updating Maven project on Eclipse (```right-click on the project > Maven > Update Project...```).

-### How to use
+### Usage
-To learn how to use coronata, take a look at [coronata-demos](coronata-demos) and/or [nitida](../nitida).
+To learn how to use coronata, take a look at source code from the [coronata-demos](coronata-demos) module and/or the [nitida](../nitida) project.
 You will find real and up-to-date code.

-There are many types of observers that you can use.
-Each one is optimized for a particular use.
-Just examine the methods from the builder and you will find them.

 ## Dependencies
 - [awvalenti/wiiusej](https://github.com/awvalenti/wiiusej)